Bazaar

 ```

-**Gate:** If `passedAll: false`, you MUST proceed to Phase 4.
+**Gate:** If preview/review reveal problems, or `baz project validate` returns errors, or deterministic `baz verify` fails, you MUST proceed to Phase 4.
 Do NOT export.
 Do NOT declare done.

 ---